lpil/dogma/docs/rules.md

 ### DebuggerStatement

-A rule that disallows calls to IEx.pry, as while useful, we probably don't want them committed.
+A rule that disallows calls to `IEx.pry`.

+This is because we don't want debugger breakpoints accidentally being committed into our codebase.

 ### FinalCondition